-I am currently serving as the Interim Pastor of Sparta Reformed Presbyterian Church in Sparta, IL.
-I am a member of the Illiana Presbytery of the Presbyterian Church in America.
+I am currently without a call.
 I received my Bachelor of Arts degree in Biblical and Theological studies from Covenant College in 2009, and my Master of Divinity from Covenant Theological Seminary in 2013.

 My ministry passions include: equipping the saints for service in God’s kingdom, preaching and teaching the Word of God exegetically, leading small group Bible studies, developing evangelistic and mercy ministries, and praying earnestly with God’s people.
 I also care deeply about addressing poverty locally and around the world, and about good stewardship of the limited resources God has given to us.

 I have many other interests, and my recent activities include: playing neighborhood basketball and ultimate frisbee, enjoying a good game of Catan with friends, reading good books, and hiking.